vincentsijben/tz-alert/README.md

 To have your bot 24/7 online, you'll have to put it on an online server.
 This is an example of using Digital Ocean droplets to quickly deploy your Discord bot online.

 ## Manually install:
-Check the `install-server.sh` and run the commands one by one.
-It includes comments so you'll know what each command will do.
+Check `install-server.sh` inside this repo and run the commands one by one.
+It includes some comments so you'll know what each command will do.

 ## Script install:
 Create a new droplet in the Digital Ocean interface, set up SSH keys, connect to your droplet and exit the droplet.